spatialcarpentry/data-collection/_posts/2001-01-01-buffer-exerise.md

 ## Visually explaining map units

-Projection can make or break your research- the small things matter the most in spatial data scienece.
+Projections can make or break your research- the small things matter the most in spatial data science.
 This simple exercise will help visually explain projections (in QGIS, coordinate reference systems) and problems you may encounter during your work.

 This follow exercise covers a simple spatial function, the Buffer.
 Spatial functions are explained in later lessons.